5 Groundbreaking CBD Updates You Must Know

 On June 25th, 2018, the U.S. Food and Drug Administration (FDA) approved the use of a drug derived from marijuana for the first time.

 With the FDA making this move towards CBD treatments, the DEA will likely have to respond.
-CBD is currently a Schedule I substance, meaning it has no medical applications, but this release by the FDA changes everything.
+CBD is currently a Schedule I substance, meaning it has no official applications, but this release by the FDA changes everything.

 3. Sports leagues are beginning to change their CBD regulations